noeal-dac/Animated-Lower-Thirds/README.md

 - Change the name to better identify them.
 - Preview panel.
 By checking the magnifying glass you can see them on the panel before displaying them.
 - Change the opacity of the colors in the color picker.

+Update v1.3 new features:
+- Set timers for each panel.
+Keeping global times settings.
+- Number icons.
+To easily identify each panel with the hotkey settings.
+- Themes.
+Acri, Dark, Rachni.
+- Visual Fixes